daviddarnes/anchorthemes.com/src/anchorthemes/submit.md

 ## Adding your theme to Anchor Themes

-Adding a theme to our site is very easy, all it takes a well maintained GitHub repo.

-## Submitting

-Create a new pull request to [our open source Anchor Themes site repo](https://github.com/daviddarnes/anchor-themes-showcase) with a new `index.md` file using a specific file name and path:
+Create a new pull request to [our open source Anchor Themes & Showcase site repo](https://github.com/daviddarnes/anchor-themes-showcase) with a new `index.md` file using a specific file name and path:

 ```
-/src/themes/YOURTHEMENAME/index.md
+/src/anchorthemes/theme/YOURTHEMENAME/index.md
 ```

 Use the following template for the contents of the `index.md` file: